It is a German light armored car released from Bronco. I made it from April to August 2013.

 Now It has the feeling of running on the battlefield.

-The cover on both lights made of cloth is blackout cover.
+The cover on both lights made of cloth is a blackout cover.
 It is for preventing light diffusing and avoiding the discovery from the enemy.
 There are car width display poles, but it seems to be difficult to check from that thin slit from the driving seat during the operation.

 I thought the face finishing quality has been improved rather than under making.
 The expression is rich, although it is not resin head.
-The mold of this tank crew uniform is fairly thick, like wool coat.
+The mold of this tank crew uniform is fairly thick, like a wool coat.

 I used the TAMIYA German Military Insignia Decal Set for insignia.
 Especially, the tank cap mark painting requires very fine depiction skill so this decal helps my finishing.
 I always use the same type of decals, need more tank crews insignia.

-It was fairly rare type vehicles, I enjoyed making very much.
-It’s attractive that these kind of vehicles which is diverted from the others and emergency improvement attached in a great hurry.
+It was a fairly rare type of vehicle, which I enjoyed making very much.
+It’s attractive that these kinds of vehicles which are diverted from the others and emergency improvement attached in a great hurry.